wsd1/node-rpi-rgb-led-matrix/README.md

 **Fork of: https://github.com/zeitungen/node-rpi-rgb-led-matrix**

-**Actively being maintained and modifid for: https://github.com/easybotics/node-red-contrib-led-matrix**
+**Actively being maintained and modified for: https://github.com/easybotics/node-red-contrib-led-matrix**

 **It is binding recent version of rpi-rgb-led-matrix library.**